 B.A., University of Michigan

 Lynette Roth oversees the Division of Modern and Contemporary Art at the Harvard Art Museums generally, as well as the Busch-Reisinger Museum and its collection specifically.
-Her research focuses on modern and contemporary art from German-speaking countries, with special emphasis on the medium of painting, the relationship between art and politics, and the history and reception of German art in the United States.
-She has published widely on the art of the Weimar period (Cologne Progressives, Max Beckmann, August Sander), the immediate postwar period (Inventur–Art in Germany, 1943–55), and contemporary art (Rebecca Horn, Wolfgang Tillmans).
-Her 2018 exhibition Inventur: Art in Germany, 1943–55 reflected on the immediate postwar period.
+Her research focuses on art from German-speaking countries, with publications and/or exhibitions on the Weimar period (Cologne Progressives, Max Beckmann, August Sander), the immediate postwar period (Inventur–Art in Germany, 1943–55), and contemporary art (Rebecca Horn, Wolfgang Tillmans).
+Current projects include exhibitions on the photogram and issues of German art and identity after 1980.